Beyond the Click: A Framework for Inferring Cognitive Traces in Search: Abstract

 \section{Abstract}

-User simulators are essential for evaluating search systems, but they primarily copy user actions without understanding the underlying thought process.
-This gap exists since large-scale interaction logs record what users do, but not what they might be thinking or feeling, such as confusion or satisfaction.
-To solve this problem, we present a framework to infer cognitive traces from behavior logs.
-Our method uses a multi-agent system grounded in Information Foraging Theory (IFT) and human expert judgment.
-These traces improve model performance on tasks like forecasting session outcomes and user struggle recovery.
-We release a collection of annotations for several public datasets, including AOL and Stack Overflow, and an open-source tool that allows researchers to apply our method to their own data ~\footnote{ \url{https://github.com/searchsim-org/cognitive-traces}}~\footnote{ \url{https://traces.searchsim.org/}}.
-This work provides the tools and data needed to build more human-like user simulators and to assess retrieval systems on user-oriented dimensions of performance.
+User simulators are essential for evaluating search systems, but they primarily reproduce user actions without modeling the underlying thought process.
+Large-scale interaction logs record what users do, but not what they might be thinking or feeling, such as confusion or satisfaction.
+We present a framework for inferring cognitive traces from behavioral logs.
+Our method uses a multi-agent LLM system grounded in Information Foraging Theory (IFT) and validated by human experts.
+We annotate three public datasets (AOL, Stack Overflow, and MovieLens), producing over 530,000 cognitive labels across 50,000 sessions.
+A cross-dataset evaluation with a shuffled-label control reveals that cognitive labels provide the strongest signal where behavioral features are weakest: on MovieLens, the cognitive model improves F1 by up to 6.6\% over the behavioral baseline and 1.8\% above the shuffled control, while on AOL, where click patterns are highly predictive, improvements are near zero.
+We release the annotation collection on HuggingFace, an open-source annotation tool ~\footnote{ \url{https://github.com/searchsim-org/cognitive-traces}}~\footnote{ \url{https://traces.searchsim.org/}}, and all experimental code to support future work on cognitively aware user simulation.

 \ccsdesc[500]{Human-centered computing~HCI design and evaluation methods} \ccsdesc[500]{Information systems~Users and interactive retrieval} \ccsdesc[300]{Human-centered computing~Interactive systems and tools}